DHTMLX/docs-suite/docs/form/api/textarea/textarea_blur_event.md

 # blur

-@short: fires when an Input control has lost focus
+@short: fires when a Textarea control has lost focus

 @signature: blur: (value: string) => void;